“The Beatitudes” series: (post #4)

 I’ve been a pastor a long time, long enough to have learned some things about professing Christians.
-One of those things is: not many of them hunger and thirst after righteousness.
+One of those things is: Not many of them hunger and thirst after righteousness.
 When you do come across such a person, you are actually taken aback by how much he or she stands out from the crowd.
 Your reaction is, “Wow, now that’s the way this Christianity thing is supposed to work.
 That’s the kind of person it’s set up to produce.”

 I take no pleasure in reporting that a high percentage of professing Christians are only interested in living righteously enough to keep God from getting too ticked off at them.
 The time they spend in prayer is minimal.
 Their Bible study is barely a blip on the radar.
 They attend church only if all the planets align and nothing else comes up.
 They give sparingly and many times even begrudge that (2 Corinthians 9:6-7).
 They’ve never witnessed to anyone in their lives.

 Even those who do better in some of these areas typically fall short when it comes to actually repenting of sins and making needed changes in their lives.
 I’ve known professing Christians who were at church every time the doors were open, but they were petty, bitter people who refused to forgive any perceived slight.
-I’ve known others who made prayer a vital part of their lives but didn’t mind engaging in pre-marital sex or “shacking up.”
+I’ve known others who made prayer a vital part of their lives but didn’t mind engaging in premarital sex or “shacking up.”
 Others would give generously to the church but spend even more on alcohol or drugs.
 To all of these people, the idea of hungering and thirsting after righteousness was foreign.
 They had just enough religion to keep them at peace with themselves and certainly didn’t have a burning desire for anything more than that.

 Imagine a man who hasn’t eaten for two days.
 He gets the opportunity to sit down at a buffet filled with delicious food.
 The way that man’s eyes dance over that food is the way the Christian’s eyes should dance over righteousness.
-The way he craves that food is the way the Christian should crave righteousness.
+The way that man craves that food is the way the Christian should crave righteousness.

-Imagine a woman who has been stranded in the desert for hours.
+Or, imagine a woman who has been stranded in the desert for hours.
 When she is rescued, a rescue worker hands her a bottle of water.
 At that moment, there is nothing on earth she wants more.
 That’s how the Christian should thirst after righteousness.

-And, furthermore, Jesus promises that your pursuit of righteousness will not be in vain.
+Furthermore, Jesus promises that your pursuit of righteousness will not be in vain.
 He says you shall be filled.
 I see a two-fold meaning in this promise.
-First, it only makes the sense that the more you devote your life to righteousness, the more righteousness will be exhibited in your life.
+First, it only makes sense that the more you devote your life to righteousness, the more righteousness will be exhibited in your life.
 Second, as for your eternal standing with God, the moment you realize that your life is stained by unrighteousness and you place your belief (faith) in Jesus as Savior, God actually imparts to you His spotless righteousness (Romans 1:16-17; 3:21-26; Philippians 3:7-9).
 That is an even more important filling.